Right knowledge (jnana) is greater than any miracle. - Raghavendra Swami (1595-1671), miracle-performer

 Basic overview of this page: (1) Guru Dev's life and teachings.
-Guru Dev is another term for Shankaracharya Brahmananda Saraswati, who taught TM to his follower Maharishi Mahesh Yogi.
+Guru Dev is another term for Shankaracharya Brahmananda Saraswati.
+He taught TM to his follower Maharishi Mahesh Yogi.
 (2) Maharishi spread TM world-wide.
 (3) TM practice.
 (4) Research findings as to general effects of TM.
 (5) Finally, some quotes and literature references.

 For the last twelve years of his life Brahmananda Saraswati (1871-1953) was the Jagadguru Shankaracharya of Jyotir Math, a hub of Vedanta, and which is traced back to Shankara.
 Some moments before he passed away, he told his disciple Mahesh, "What I have taught you also contains the knowledge of the technique for the householder."

 Mahesh, later known as Maharishi Mahesh Yogi, emerged to spread the TM technique and said about his guru's core teachings, "His spiritual teachings are simple and clear and go straight home to the heart."